auriq/essentia_docs/source/reference/manpages/aq_udb.rst

     * A column name (case insensitive).
 Do not quote the name.
-      The column can be part of the target table/vector, other user vectors, and/or the Var vector.
+      The column can be part of the target table/vector, other vectors, and/or the Var vector.
       To address columns other than those in the target table/vector, use the ``VecName.ColName`` format.
 For the Var vector, ``VecName`` is optional unless ``ColName`` also exists in the target.